Applying for a New License (Drivers 18+) in Illinois

-Getting an Illinois Driver’s License
+Getting a New Illinois Driver's License

 You must obtain an Illinois driver's license to legally operate a motor vehicle on public roads.